Tutorial: llmChat

 API and protocol handshakes

-In this tutorial, we add one new API to Chatter:
+In this tutorial, we add two new APIs to Chatter:

 Using this syntax: